About Galapagos

 Where to stay for every budget

-Puerto Ayora: The bustling hub of the Galapagos Islands, Puerto Ayora offers a mix of local culture, great dining options, and easy access to must-see attractions like the Charles Darwin Research Station.
+1. Puerto Ayora: Located on Santa Cruz Island, Puerto Ayora is the main hub of the Galapagos Islands.
+This bustling town offers a mix of local charm and tourist amenities, with plenty of restaurants, shops, and easy access to popular sights like the Charles Darwin Research Station.

 Budget-Friendly Options